wandb/docs/docs/guides/app/features/tags.md

   ]}>
   <TabItem value="publicapi">

-After a run is created, you can update tags using [our public API](../../../guides/track/public-api-guide.md) like so:
+After you create a run, you can update tags using [the Public API](../../../guides/track/public-api-guide.md).
+For example:

 ```python
 run = wandb.Api().run("{entity}/{project}/{run-id}")